Family Budgeting You Can Actually Accomplish

 Planners say people are often surprised to see where their money is really going each month.
 The way to find out: either collect all your receipts from the past few months (and use your checkbook and credit card bills to help) or start saving your receipts for the next few months.

 Fixed expenses are easy to track.
 These are costs you have every month, such as your mortgage or your car payment.
-Utilities, taxes, groceries, health insurance, car insurance, retirement savings, Jane's ballet class, and John's karate lessons, for example, usually stay the same.
+Utilities, taxes, groceries, health insurance, car insurance, retirement savings, dance classes, and piano lessons, for example, usually stay the same.
 Even though these expenses don't change much, you still should keep track of them so you know how much of your income is going towards certain items.

 For some of these fixed expenses, financial experts recommend caps on how much you should be spending.
 Take housing, for instance.
 Generally, planners recommend that housing use up no more than 25 percent of your pre-tax income.